This article may contain compensated links. Please read disclaimer for more info.

 Is the visit to the Conciergerie Paris worth it?
 Yes, it is!
 The Conciergerie in Paris has stunning architecture, and it is one of the best monuments to immerse yourself in the city’s extraordinary history.

 With such a long history, it’s no wonder that there are so many curious facts about this impressive royal palace!
-Here are 9 of our favorite interesting facts about the Conciergerie in Paris 1 that you (probably) didn’t know.
+Here are 9 of our favorite interesting facts about the Conciergerie in the first arrondissement of Paris that you (probably) didn’t know.

 The First Construction Dates from Roman Times